codescapade/aeons/Readme.md

 ## Installation
 To use Aeons you need to have Haxe installed.
 You can get it from [https://haxe.org](https://haxe.org)
+Nodejs is required for the build system.
+You can get it from [https://nodejs.org](https://nodejs.org)
 To install Aeons open a terminal and run:
 `haxelib git https://github.com/codescapade/aeons`